General Equipment at Asbestos Exposure at Portage County Hospital — Stevens Point, Wisconsin: What Workers and Tradesmen Need to Know

 • Wrapping and stripping steam lines in active mechanical spaces

-• Removing deteriorated insulation from Combustion Engineering and Riley Stoker equipment
+• Removing deteriorated insulation from and equipment

 Members of Asbestos Workers Local 19 worked hospital construction and renovation projects throughout Central and Northern Wisconsin.
 Former members of this local and their surviving families have pursued claims through Wisconsin courts and asbestos trust fund programs — and Wisconsin courts have recognized the severity and directness of this trade’s documented exposures across dozens of filed cases.